 Directory of Open Access Journals (DOAJ) is a membership organization with more than 10,000 open access journals.
 Members are expected to adhere to the Principles of Transparency and Best Practice in Scholarly Publishing.

-In 2015 PeerJ was awarded the DOAJ seal of approval, which has been given to fewer than 300 journals to date.
+In 2015 PeerJ was awarded the DOAJ seal of approval, which has been given to fewer than 500 journals to date.
+PeerJ CS was awarded the seal in 2016.

 PeerJ is a member organization and we will be using EZID's persistent identifier system to coin DOIs for PeerJ PrePreprints.